nicobailon/mcp-gemini-server/README.md

     ```

     This command uses the TypeScript compiler (`tsc`) and outputs the JavaScript files to the `./dist` directory (as specified by `outDir` in `tsconfig.json`).
 The main server entry point will be `dist/server.js`.
+4. **Generate Connection Token:** Create a strong, unique connection token for secure communication between your MCP client and the server.
+This is a shared secret that you generate and configure on both the server and client sides.

+    **Generate a secure token using one of these methods:**

+    **Option A: Using Node.js crypto (Recommended)**
+    ```bash
+    node -e "console.log(require('crypto').randomBytes(32).toString('hex'))"
+    ```

+    **Option B: Using OpenSSL**
+    ```bash
+    openssl rand -hex 32
+    ```

+    **Option C: Using PowerShell (Windows)**
+    ```powershell
+    [System.Convert]::ToBase64String([System.Security.Cryptography.RandomNumberGenerator]::GetBytes(32))
+    ```

+    **Option D: Online Generator (Use with caution)**
+    Use a reputable password generator like [1Password](https://1password.com/password-generator/) or [Bitwarden](https://bitwarden.com/password-generator/) to generate a 64-character random string.

+    **Important Security Notes:**
+    - The token should be at least 32 characters long and contain random characters
+    - Never share this token or commit it to version control
+    - Use a different token for each server instance
+    - Store the token securely (environment variables, secrets manager, etc.)
+    - Save this token - you'll need to use the exact same value in both server and client configurations

-4. **Configure MCP Client:** Add the server configuration to your MCP client's settings file (e.g., `cline_mcp_settings.json` for Cline/VSCode, or `claude_desktop_config.json` for Claude Desktop App).
-Replace `/path/to/mcp-gemini-server` with the actual path on your system and `YOUR_API_KEY` with your Google AI Studio key.
+5. **Configure MCP Client:** Add the server configuration to your MCP client's settings file (e.g., `cline_mcp_settings.json` for Cline/VSCode, or `claude_desktop_config.json` for Claude Desktop App).
+Replace `/path/to/mcp-gemini-server` with the actual **absolute path** on your system, `YOUR_API_KEY` with your Google AI Studio key, and `YOUR_GENERATED_CONNECTION_TOKEN` with the token you generated in step 4.

     ```json
     {
       "mcpServers": {
         "gemini-server": { // Or your preferred name "command": "node",
-          "args": ["/path/to/mcp-gemini-server/dist/server.js"], // Path to the compiled server entry point "env": {
+          "args": ["/path/to/mcp-gemini-server/dist/server.js"], // Absolute path to the compiled server entry point "env": {
             "GOOGLE_GEMINI_API_KEY": "YOUR_API_KEY",
+            "MCP_SERVER_HOST": "localhost",       // Required: Server host
+            "MCP_SERVER_PORT": "8080",            // Required: Server port
+            "MCP_CONNECTION_TOKEN": "YOUR_GENERATED_CONNECTION_TOKEN", // Required: Use the token from step 4
             "GOOGLE_GEMINI_MODEL": "gemini-1.5-flash", // Optional: Set a default model
             "GEMINI_SAFE_FILE_BASE_DIR": "/var/opt/mcp-gemini-server/gemini_files", // Optional: Restrict file operations
             "ALLOWED_OUTPUT_PATHS": "/var/opt/mcp-gemini-server/outputs,/tmp/mcp-gemini-outputs" // Optional: Comma-separated list of allowed output directories for mcpCallServerTool and writeToFileTool